GOP calls for Fauci investigation, resignation mount after NIH admits funding gain-of-function research

 CLICK HERE TO GET THE FOX NEWS APP

-"The facts are clear: federal funds were misspent on dangerous studies on coronaviruses and taxpayers were misled," she told Fox News Friday.
+"The facts are clear: Federal funds were misspent on dangerous studies on coronaviruses and taxpayers were misled," she told Fox News Friday.
 "Instead of getting to the bottom of this, Dr. Fauci has repeatedly dismissed or denied what we now know to be true.
 There must be consequences, and the American people deserve a full investigation."

-Fauci’s office did not immediately respond to Fox News’ questions.
+Fauci’s office did not immediately respond to Fox News’ request for comment.